RodneyDong/RodneyDong/README.md

 ## Hi there 👋 I'm Rodney!

-I'm fascinated by everything related to robotics, cars and autonomous systems!
-I want to use these skills and potentially help others in the future!

-Currently co-leading the Watonomous F1tenth Racing Team and actively learning more and more about optimization, ML and planning!
+Currently co-leading the Watonomous F1tenth Racing Team!

-😄😄😄
 <!--
 **RodneyDong/RodneyDong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.